 Another publication quoted him saying, "By all that's holy, I say to you that Reed Smoot is entitled to his seat in the Senate under the Constitution, and the fact that he is a high church officer makes no difference.
 I shall do all in my power to help him retain his seat" (Carmack, Tolerance).

 Smoot's unreproachable character and President Theodore Roosevelt's support caused the Senate to vote for Smoot to maintain his seat.
-This presidential support was a "major turning point in the development of the relationship between the LDS Church and the American public," Winder writes.
+This presidential support was a "major turning point in the development of the relationship between the Church and the American public," Winder writes.

 President Roosevelt visited Utah on numerous occasions, complimenting and speaking to the Saints.
 In his 1903 visit, he told the citizens, "You took a state which at the outset was called after the desert, and you literally—not figuratively—you literally made the wilderness blossom as the rose."

 President Roosevelt welcomed and spoke with Church leaders on many occasions, and he even visited with missionaries during a public parade in Tenessee in 1907.
-These events helped bring the LDS Church and missionary work out of obscurity while also dispelling rumors about and fear of the Mormon faith.
+These events helped bring the Church and missionary work out of obscurity while also dispelling rumors about and fear of the faith.